 Wireless broadband is a little different.
 While laptops, netbooks and tablets have a wireless adaptor built in as standard, many desktop PCs won't have Wi-Fi support.
 If you want to get online wirelessly with your home PC you’ll probably have to pick up a USB wireless adaptor or wireless card.
 Please refer to our wireless set-up guide for more details.

 Apple Macs, MacBooks, iPads and Linux systems

 Getting online with an Apple computer or a computer running a version of the Linux operating system (such as Ubuntu, Redhat and Mandriva) isn’t always as straightforward as it is with a Windows PC, but you shouldn’t come across any compatibility problems.

 Support for these platforms is hit and miss with internet service providers, although Mac will fair better than Linux users.
-The CDs provided are often Windows compatible only, but the instruction manuals normally have advice to help get Apple Mac users online.
+The software provided is often Windows compatible only, but the instruction manuals normally have advice to help get Apple Mac users online.
 Sadly, the same is rare for Linux users.

 Luckily, both platforms have dedicated and friendly communities that should be able to help get you online in no time.
 For Linux, you can try sites such as Linux Format and Linux.co.uk, while Mac users can head to the official Apple website or a site such as Macworld.

 If you’re using Linux on a PC or laptop, please see the PC and Windows section above for possible hardware problems.
 If you’ve got a Mac, you’ll need to make sure you have all the appropriate hardware in place to get online: speak to your nearest Apple dealer if you’re unsure about setting up a wireless or wired broadband connection.